jeffvance/kube_vol_provisioning/README.md

 bash-4.3# mount | grep gluster
 192.168.122.21:HadoopVol on /usr/share/nginx/html/test type fuse.glusterfs (rw,relatime,user_id=0,group_id=0,default_permissions,allow_other,max_read=131072)

+exit
 ```
 Above we see that the RHGS volume made available to the kubernetes persistent volume ("HadoopVol") has been mounted within the container executing inside the pod we created ("mypod").
 We also see that "/usr/share/nginx/html/test" is the target of the mount point.

-We can access files on the RHGS volume as follows: First, on one of the RHGS storage nodes we see that the volume ("HadoopVol") is mounted on "/mnt/glusterfs/HadoopVol", and we've created a file there named "index.html":
+We can access files on the RHGS volume.
+First, on one of the RHGS storage nodes we see that the volume ("HadoopVol") is mounted on "/mnt/glusterfs/HadoopVol", and we've created a file there named "index.html":
 ```
 ssh rhs-1.vm #192.168.122.21